Policy iteration for the deterministic control problems -- a viscosity approach: Introduction

 \section{Introduction}

 \quad Optimal control is ubiquitous in science and engineering with a variety of applications including aerospace engineering \cite{Ben10, BAS10}, chemical engineering \cite{NV21}, economy \cite{KS91}, operations research \cite{RKP16, SZ94} and robotics \cite{BCHT17, CT18}.
-Dynamic programming (DP) has proved to be an efficient tool to solve multistage optimal control problems since its inception by Bellman \cite{Bellman57}.
-In recent years, reinforcement learning (RL) has shown great success in resolving complex decision making problems, notably AlphaGo \cite{Silver17} and humanoid tasks \cite{Haa18}.
+Dynamic programming (DP) has proved to be an efficient tool for solving multistage optimal control problems since its inception by Bellman \cite{Bellman57}.
+In recent years, reinforcement learning (RL) has shown great success in resolving complex decision-making problems, notably AlphaGo \cite{Silver17} and humanoid tasks \cite{Haa18}.
 Policy iteration (PI), as a class of approximate or adaptive dynamic programming (ADP), is instrumental in many RL algorithms \cite{SB18}.